-Property developers will be more clearly defined through the upcoming strata reforms and have more accountability to the strata company.
+Property developers are more clearly defined through the strata reforms and have more accountability to the strata company.

 Under the changes, a developer is defined as: